Preparing for the 2026 UAE R&D Tax Incentive

 Time tracking.
 How will staff time on R&D be captured and substantiated?

 Cash flow implications.
-The incentive can represent significant cash back.
+The non-refundable credit reduces Corporate Tax and/or Top-up Tax payable.
 How should this be factored into financial projections?

 Finance teams often have experience with incentive programs and can identify issues you might miss.
 Engaging them early ensures systems are ready when the qualifying period begins.